ratan-lab/sumo/README.rst

 ::

-    Usage:
-        sumo run [-h] [-sparsity SPARSITY] [-n N] [-method {max_value,spectral}] [-max_iter MAX_ITER] [-tol TOL]
+    usage: sumo run [-h] [-sparsity SPARSITY] [-n N] [-method {max_value,spectral}] [-max_iter MAX_ITER] [-tol TOL]
                     [-calc_cost CALC_COST] [-logfile LOGFILE]
                     [-log {DEBUG,INFO,WARNING}] [-h_init H_INIT] [-t T]
                     infile.npz k outdir

-    Positional arguments:
+    positional arguments:
       infile.npz            input .npz file containing adjacency matrices for every network layer and sample names (file created by running program with mode "run") - consecutive adjacency arrays in file are indexed in following way:
-                              "0", "1" ... and index of sample name vector is "samples" k                     either one value describing number of clusters or coma-delimited range of values to check (sumo will suggest cluster structure based on cophenetic
+                            "0", "1" ... and index of sample name vector is "samples"
+      k                     either one value describing number of clusters or coma-delimited range of values to check (sumo will suggest cluster structure based on cophenetic
                             correlation coefficient)
       outdir                path to save output files

-    Optional arguments:
+    optional arguments:
-        -h, --help            show this help message and exit -sparsity SPARSITY    either one value or coma-delimited list of sparsity penalty values for H matrix (sumo will try different values and select the best results; default of [0.0001, 0.001, 0.01, 0.1, 1, 10.0, 100.0]) -n N                  number of repetitions (default of 50) -method {max_value,spectral}
+      -h, --help            show this help message and exit -sparsity SPARSITY    either one value or coma-delimited list of sparsity penalty values for H matrix (sumo will try different values and select the best results; default of [0.1]) -n N                  number of repetitions (default of 50) -method {max_value,spectral}
                             method of cluster extraction (default of "max_value") -max_iter MAX_ITER    maximum number of iterations for factorization (default of 500)
       -tol TOL              if objective cost function value fluctuation (|Δℒ|) is smaller than this value, stop iterations before reaching max_iter (default of 1e-05)
       -calc_cost CALC_COST  number of steps between every calculation of objective cost function (default of 20)
       -logfile LOGFILE      path to save log file (by default printed to stdout) -log {DEBUG,INFO,WARNING}
-                              Set the logging level (default of INFO) -h_init H_INIT        index of adjacency matrix to use for H matrix initialization (by default using average adjacency)
+                            set the logging level (default of INFO) -h_init H_INIT        index of adjacency matrix to use for H matrix initialization (by default using average adjacency)
       -t T                  number of threads (default of 1)

 **Example**